 Cookies: If you no longer want cookies to be stored on your device, you can withdraw your consent at any time (see Cookie Notice) and by adjusting your browser settings, so that your browser refuses all cookies or the cookies from third parties.
 You can also delete the cookies that have already been placed on your device.

 The European Interactive Digital Advertising Alliance website Your Online Choices allows you to install opt-out cookies across different advertising networks.

 Lisk Desktop.
 In case you consented on sharing your usage data for analytical purposes at Lisk Desktop, you can always change it by withdrawing your consent.
 You can do that directly in the Lisk Desktop application by simply entering the Settings/Privacy and changing your preferences.

 Where you have provided information directly to us, you have the right to receive a copy of these data and require us to transfer it to a third party.
 This right, however, only applies to information you provided to us.
 Thus, not to information we collected about you.

 At any time you have the right to object to our processing of data about you in order to send you marketing including where we build profiles for such purposes and we will stop processing the data for that purpose.

 In the event that you wish to make a complaint about how we process your personal data, please contact us in the first instance at firstname.lastname@example.org and we will endeavour to deal with your request as soon as possible.
-This is without prejudice to your right to launch a claim with the data protection supervisory authority in the EU country in which you live or work where you think we have infringed data protection laws.
+This is without prejudice to your right to launch a claim with the data protection supervisory authority in the EEA country in which you live or work or where you think we have infringed data protection laws.